Essential MySQL Console Commands Guide

 Database changed

-To view the list of existing tables withing the current database:
+To view the list of existing tables within the current database:

 mysql> show tables;